Southwestern Low-Carb Crustless Breakfast Tarts (Video)

 Southwestern Low-Carb Crustless Breakfast Tarts are perfect for a low-carb and gluten-free breakfast that’s loaded with flavor!
-And these tasty breakfast tarts are also Keto, low-glycemic, meatless, and South Beach Diet friendly.
 Use Breakfast Recipes to find more recipes like this one.

 Usually when I take time to update a recipe with better photos or improvements to the recipe, it’s one of the earliest recipes on the site with photos that are really gruesome.
 But this recipe for Southwestern Crustless Breakfast Tarts is only a little over a year old, and I just was not satisfied with it.
 So recently I made these breakfast tarts with Southwestern flavors again with Kara, and we loved the improvements!

 For the updated version we replaced the roasted peppers from a jar with a fresh red bell pepper and a can of diced green chiles.
-I loved the addition of diced green chiles to this recipe, but if you don’t want a little spiciness you can leave it out and go with the original ingredients.
-I’ll give both options in the recipe.
+I loved the addition of diced green chiles to this recipe, but if you don’t want a little spiciness you can leave those out.

-If you don’t have a tart pan like mine, you can make these in a Jumbo Muffin Pan for a thicker tart.
+If you don’t have a tart pan like mine, you can make these in a Jumbo Muffin Pan (affiliate link) for a thicker tart.
 The openings in my pan are about 4 inches across, so if your muffin cups are smaller you’ll probably have to increase the baking time just a little.
 These Southwestern Crustless Breakfast Tarts reheat beautifully in the microwave.
 I ate them with a dollop of sour cream and some salsa on top, and for me one of these made a perfect low-carb breakfast.